domus55/Neural-Network/README.md

 ```
 ### Learning
 After each game, inform the network of its performance by calling the `Update(float win)` method.
 Note:<br>
 `win` is a float value ranging between 0 and 1.
-A value of 0 indicates that the network made all possible mistakes, while a value of 1 signifies that the network is perfect and doesn't need to improveme.
+A value of 0 indicates that the network made all possible mistakes, while a value of 1 signifies that the network is perfect and doesn't need to improve.
 ```cpp
 bot.Update(0.9);
 ```